netcinematics/BANKBOOKZ/README.md

 ## DESCRIPTION:

+I couldn't understand why this software didn't exist in the world, so I built it.

+MIT / CC0 / GoH.
+Enjoy ~ : )

-Built upon BANKBOOKZ_Template as Personal_Ledger_System.
+Built on BANKBOOKZ_Template, as Personal_Ledger_System.
-This code demonstrates AI: Generative Data Visualization.
+Demonstrates AI: Generative Data Visualization.
 Using DESIGN PATTERNS from ARTIFICIAL INTELLIGENCE:
  NLP, LLM,ENCODE and DECODE.
 As a basis for predictive analysis algorithms,